The Watermelon Woman: Release

 The Watermelon Woman premiered at the 1996 Berlin International Film Festival and played at several other international film festivals during 1996 and 1997, including the New York Lesbian & Gay Film Festival, L.A.
 Outfest, the San Francisco International Lesbian & Gay Film Festival, the Tokyo International Lesbian & Gay Film Festival, the Créteil International Women's Film Festival, the London Lesbian and Gay Film Festival, and the Toronto International Film Festival.

 The Watermelon Woman aired on the Sundance Channel on August 12, 1998.
 Dunye was the only female director to be showcased during that month.
 Dunye was selected as one of POWER UP's 2008 Top-10 Powerful Women in Showbiz.

-The film was released in the United States on March 5, 1997, distributed by First Run Features.
-It was released on DVD on September 5, 2000 and again on 2018.
-To celebrate its 20th anniversary, the Metrograph in New York City screened the film for a week in 2016.
+The film was released theatrically in the United States on March 5, 1997, distributed by First Run Features.

+In 2016, to celebrate the film's 20th anniversary, the Metrograph in New York City screened the film for one week.